Title IV Funds (R2T4) Policy

 - The entire amount of excess funds.

-Any amount of unearned grant funds that you must return is called an overpayment.
-The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
-You must make arrangements with your school or the Department of Education to return the unearned grant funds.
+Any amount of unearned grant funds that the student must return is called an overpayment.
+The maximum amount of a grant overpayment that a student must repay is half of the grant funds they received or were scheduled to receive.
+A student does not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
+A student must make arrangements with the school or the Department of Education to return the unearned grant funds.

-The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
-Therefore, you may still owe funds to the school to cover unpaid institutional charges.
-Your school may also charge you for any Title IV program funds that the school was required to return.
-If you don’t already know what your school’s refund policy is, you can ask your school for a copy.
-Your school can also provide you with the requirements and procedures for officially withdrawing from school.
+The requirements for Title IV program funds when a student withdraws are separate from any refund policy that the school may have.
+Therefore, a student may still owe funds to the school to cover unpaid institutional charges.
+The school may also charge a student for any Title IV program funds that the school was required to return.